Get in Touch

 Now the card component switches between a stacked layout and a horizontal image-plus-content layout based on the width of its own container — not the viewport.
 Drop it into a full-width section and it goes horizontal.
 Drop it into a narrow sidebar and it stacks.
 The same component, zero extra CSS.

-Container queries are fully supported in all modern browsers and should be part of your standard toolkit for any component-based workflow in 2026.
+Container queries are fully supported in all modern browsers as of 2026 and should be part of your standard toolkit for any component-based workflow.
+They're especially powerful when combined with CSS Grid — use Grid for the overall page structure, container queries for the individual components within each area.

 Let's put several of these techniques together in a single, production-ready page layout: